 Pathways into the space industry vary with each individual.
 For instance, Peter Beck (Rocket Lab) and Mark Rocket (Kea Aerospace) didn’t go to university but are now leading and innovating in their own space companies.

 Many people who work in the aerospace industry think science, technology and mathematics are important subjects to study – even if they found them difficult at times.
 When Dr Beata Bukosa studied physics at school, she didn’t understand some of it and had to work hard.
 Her efforts paid off – she’s an atmospheric modeller with the MethaneSAT mission working with lead scientist Dr Sara Mikaloff-Fletcher.
-Sara, on the other hand, enjoyed writing and art more than science, but today, she uses ground and satellite technology to observe greenhouse gases.
+Sara, on the other hand, enjoyed writing and art more than science, but today, she uses ground and satellite technology to observe greenhouse gases4.
 Sometimes attitude and curiosity are just as important as good grades!

-Jennifer Blackburne earned a tennis scholarship, which took her to university to study mechanical engineering.
+Jennifer Blackburne earned a tennis scholarship, which took her to university to study mechanical engineering8.
 Experience in coding with Scratch helped Juliet McLachlan understand the computational thinking that led to her work as a flight operations software engineer.
 Juliet also enjoyed art, design and music at school.

 Attitudes and dispositions